BillBarnhill/jyre/README.md

-# Zyre implementation in Java
+# Zyre implementation in Java using JeroMQ

+This fork of jyre is designed to not need JNI calls, using only JeroMQ

 ## How to use